-After the declaration of compliance was issued in March 2015, the German Corporate Governance Code was amended on 5 May 2015.
-These amendments came into force upon their publication in the official section of the German Federal Gazette on 12 June 2015.
-The Executive Board and Supervisory Board of Linde AG studied the requirements of the German Corporate Governance Code as amended on 5 May 2015 in detail before issuing the following declaration of compliance in March 2016.
+Amendments to the German Corporate Governance Code were adopted on 7 February 2017.
+These amendments came into force upon their publication in the official section of the German Federal Gazette on 24 April 2017.
+The Executive Board and Supervisory Board of Linde AG studied the requirements of the German Corporate Governance Code as amended on 7 February 2017 in detail before issuing the following declaration of compliance in March 2018.

-“The Executive Board and the Supervisory Board of Linde AG declare in accordance with § 161 of the German Stock Corporation Act:
+“The Executive Board and the Supervisory Board of Linde AG declare in accordance with § 161 of the German Stock Corporation Law:

 Clause 4.2.3 para 2 sentence 6

-The current and former declarations of compliance with the German Corporate Governance Code are available here.
+The current declaration of compliance and past declarations of compliance with the German Corporate Governance Code are available here.